troclaux/notes/aws.md

 }
 ```

-- Version: the version of the policy language, defined by date
+- `Version`: the version of the policy language, defined by date
-- ID: Policy ID
+- `ID`: the policy's unique id
-- Statement: composed by:
+- `Statement`: list of statements, composed by:
-  - SID: Statement ID
+  - `SID`: Statement ID
-  - Effect (Allow, Deny)
+  - `Effect`: can assume the values `Allow` or `Deny`
-  - Principal: Account/user/role to which this policy refers to
+  - `Principal`: Account/user/role to which this policy refers to
-  - Action: List of actions the policy allows or denies
+  - `Action`: List of actions the policy allows or denies
-  - Resource: List of resources to which the actions apply
+  - `Resource`: List of resources to which the actions apply
-  - Condition: Conditions for when this policy is in effect
+  - `Condition`: Conditions for when this policy is in effect

 - IAM Password Policy: You can decide the requirements for password creation